 The main component by weight is the solar cell.
-The Solar World plant in Hillsboro is the largest solar cell manufacturer in the US.
-The solar cells in their illustrations look like 100 millimeter diameter, but they may go larger.
+The Solar World plant in Hillsboro is the largest solar cell manufacturer in the US - certainly the most highly automated.
+The solar cells in their illustrations look like 100 millimeter diameter, but perhaps they can learn to make larger ones.

 The most radiation sensitive components are likely to be the flash memory.
 These incorporate error correction, but software error correction and frequent rewrites may be necessary to correct for radiation induced charges.

 The gallium arsenide radios will probably be made by Triquint.